input-output-hk/marlowe-doc/docs/tutorials/using-marlowe.md

 State {accounts = Map {unMap = [(("alice",Token "" ""),450)]}, choices = Map {unMap = [(ChoiceId "Report problem" "alice",1),(ChoiceId "Dispute problem" "bob",0)]}, boundValues = Map {unMap = []}, minTime = POSIXTime {getPOSIXTime = 1675209600}}
 ```

-This shows that we\'re now in a contract where the choice is up to
+This shows that we're now in a contract where the choice is up to
 Carol, and that there is still the 450 Lovelace in the `"alice"`
 account.